Are you a top student attending high school in Des Moines Public Schools who lacks the financial means to attend college?

 The Lois Dale Bright Scholarship is a need- and merit- based grant designed to help ensure that a selected number of outstanding Des Moines Public Schools (DMPS) high school seniors have the financial means to complete a college education without debt.

 In 2015, the Bright Foundation funded five scholarships to graduates of East High School in Des Moines.
 Additional scholarships were awarded at East High School in 2016 and 2017.
-In 2018, the program expanded to award scholarships at all 5 comprehensive high schools in DMPS, bringing the total number of Lois Dale Bright Scholarship recipients to over 35.
+In 2018, the program expanded to award scholarships at all 5 comprehensive high schools in DMPS, and with the addition of Virtual Campus, expanded again in 2022.
+Each year, 12 to 15 new Lois Dale Bright Scholarships are typically awarded.

 Award recipients will be part of a growing network of Bright Scholars across the state.